FormidableLabs/react-native-ama/docs/components/AnimatedContainer.md

 ```

 When the component is mounted, it will animate it from: `from -> to`, and when it is unmounted, it will animate it from: `exitFrom -> to`.
-If the property `exit from` is not specified, it will then play the animation in reverse: `to -> from`.
+If the property `exitFrom from` is not specified, it will then play the animation in reverse: `to -> from`.

 ## Accessibility

-For both, enter and exit animation, the component will use a `duration={0}` for each [motion property](../utils/isMotionAnimation) when [Reduce Motion](../hooks/useAMAContext#isreducemotionenabled) option is enabled.
+For both, enter and exitFrom animation, the component will use a `duration={0}` for each [motion property](../utils/isMotionAnimation) when [Reduce Motion](../hooks/useAMAContext#isreducemotionenabled) option is enabled.

 ## Props